flashtea/thunderstack/README.md

 The application uses the following event types:

-- Kind 40: Topic Creation.
-This event is used when a user creates a new topic.
-The event's content includes the topic's name, description, and picture.
+- Kind 40: Question Creation.
+This event is used when a user creates a new question.
+The event's content includes the question's title, body, and any associated tags.
-- Kind 42: Post Creation and Reply.
-This event is used when a user creates a new post or replies to an existing post.
-The event's content includes the post's content and metadata, such as the post's title and author.
-Posts are associated with a particular topic using the event's tags field.
-Replies are associated with the post being replied to using the event's tags field.
+- Kind 42: Answer Creation.
+This event is used when a user creates a new answer to an existing question.
+The event's content includes the answer's body and metadata, such as the answer's author and the ID of the question being answered.
+Answers are associated with a particular question using the event's tags field.
+- Kind 42: Reactions.
+This event is used when a user up or downvotes a answer.

+The use of these event types enables decentralized storage of StackOverflow posts, questions, and answers.
+Users can create and interact with content, and search for content based on associated tags.
+This approach allows for greater control and ownership of the data by the users themselves, rather than relying on centralized platforms.

 ## License